Tanmay0929/nvidia-isaac-sim-macos/README.md

    - Topic communication
    - Service and action integration

-## 🐳 Docker Setup for ROS2
+## 🐳 Docker Setup for ROS2 on macOS

-Since you're on macOS Intel, we'll use Docker for ROS2.
+This project provides a complete Docker-based ROS2 setup specifically optimized for macOS (Intel and Apple Silicon).
 See `09-docker-setup/` for detailed instructions.

 ## 🛠️ Development Workflow